vanitoz/nyc_mhtn_ds_Project_3/README.md

     ├── modeling.ipynb               # Notebook that gpes pver out modling process",
     └── features_ingeniring.ipynb    # Notebook Used for feature engineering before Modeling",

+## Approach

+General Approach for this problem was based on Cross Industry Standard Process for Data Mining (CRISP-DM) Which includes all following pmpotrtant steps:

+1. Look at the big picture.
+2. Get the data.
+3. Discover and visualize the data to gain insights.
+4. Prepare the data for Machine Learning algorithms.
+5. Select a model and train it.
+6. Fine-tune your model.
+7. Present your solution.
+8. Launch, monitor, and maintain your system.

 ## Methodology
 1. Merge the data along usefull columns and synthesize a more useable dataset
 2. Perform EDA with statistical analysis to determine statistically significant features as well as dropping nan values and useless features.